tdrose/metaspace_analysis/README.md

 Since this table contains IDs of private METASPACE datasets, we cannot make it public.
 The code can be commented out to plot only public datasets.

-* Results for the publication have been performed on datasets uploaded prior to 02.01.23.
+* Results for the publication have been performed on datasets uploaded before 01.02.23.